Seagate/cortx/doc/CORTX on JBOD.rst

   Please note that **5000** is the UDS port.

 **Note**: After all the services have started running, the CSM web UI is available at port 28100.
-Navigate to `https://localhost:28100 <https://localhost:28100/>`_ to access the port.
+Navigate to **https://<IP address of the box>:28100** to access the port.

 Stopping Services
 -----------------